asmitayush3021/DSA/README.txt

 9.  `git log` ->list downs all the commits of the repository.If you want to exit out of git log press `q`.

+10. `git restore <file> ->It removes all file changes from the staging area to be committed.
+This can be useful,If we did some dirty piece of code and now no more want it.Instead of deleting every change line by line,we can restore last clean version of the file.

+11. `git restore --staged <file>` ->It removes file changes from the stain area to the working area.